Peripheral vascular disease

 Vascular screenings reduce your risk

-Only one in four people with PVD experience any symptoms, such as leg cramps or pain while walking.
-The risk of developing PAD grows steadily as you grow older.
+In addition, only one in four people with peripheral arterial disease (PAD), a form of PVD, experience any symptoms of a blood clot, such as leg cramps or pain while walking.
+The risk of PVD and PAD increases as we age.
 That’s why it’s essential to know your risk.

 Vascular conditions we treat